TheArkive/ahk-pi/README.md

 [Posted on AutoHotkey.com Forums](https://www.autohotkey.com/boards/viewtopic.php?f=6&t=73056)

-This is a portable install manager and allows multiple versions of AutoHotkey to coexist simultaneously.
-This script is meant to work with the portable `.zip` archives of AutoHotkey, NOT the setup `.exe` versions.
-It is written in AHK v2.
+This is a portable install manager and allows multiple versions of AutoHotkey to coexist simultaneously.  <font color="red">This script is meant to work with the portable `.zip` archives of AutoHotkey, NOT the setup `.exe` versions.</font>  It is written in AHK v2.

 You can use this program in 1 of 2 ways:
 1) Change the active AHK version when desired to run different scripts according to selected version.